babeltrace2-filter.lttng-utils.debug-info(7) — Linux manual page

 You can store DWARF debugging information outside the executable

-itself, whether it is to reduce the executable’s file size or
+itself, whether it’s to reduce the file size of the executable or

 simply to facilitate sharing the debugging information.